Tchez/Tchez/base_readme.md

 ## This features are in developing:

-- Account verification and password change with email.
+- Account verification and password change via email.

 ## Technologies Used: